the-reefshark/tp/docs/UserGuide.md

 Adds a bug to the list

-Format: `add n/NAME d/DESCRIPTION [s/STATE] [t/TAG]`
+Format: `add n/NAME d/DESCRIPTION [s/STATE] [note/NOTE] [t/TAG]`

 - Add a bug with the specified name, description and state to the bottom of the list.
-- The state field is optional, all other fields are needed.
+- The state, note and tag fields are optional, all other fields are needed.
 - If state is not specified, a default state of backlog will be assigned.

 Examples:

-- `add n/Print bug d/prints the wrong message s/todo t/Ui`, adds a bug with name *Print Bug*, Description of *prints the wrong message*, state of *To do* and a tag of *Ui*.
+- `add n/Print bug d/Prints the wrong message s/todo t/Ui`, adds a bug with name *Print Bug*, Description of *Prints the wrong message*, state of *To do* and a tag of *Ui*.
-- `add n/Move bug d/moves bug to wrong column s/backlog`, adds a bug with name *Move bug*, Description of *moves bug to wrong column* and state of *Backlog*.
+- `add n/Move bug d/Moves bug to wrong column s/backlog note/This bug is likely caused by issues in multiple classes`, adds a bug with name *Move bug*, Description of *Moves bug to wrong column*, state of *Backlog* and a note of *This bug is likely caused by issues in multiple classes*.
-- `add n/Move bug d/UI`, adds a bug with name *move bug*, Description of *UI* and state of *Backlog*.
+- `add n/Move bug d/Moves the wrong bug when run`, adds a bug with name *Move bug*, Description of *Moves the wrong bug when run* and default state of *Backlog*.

 ### Deleting a bug : `delete`